GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 ## 2024-05-24: Misclassification issue with Sentinel-2 `s2cloudless`cloud masking from 2022

 An issue causing widespread misclassification of clouds in DEA's Sentinel-2 `s2cloudless` cloud mask data generated since January 2022 has been identified.

 Users should avoid using `s2cloudless` cloud mask data from 2022 onwards while this issue is being investigated.

+## 2024-05-13: Terra-derived DEA Hotspots are unavailable

+Direct Broadcast satellite downloads from the Terra satellite have again become unavailable.
+This means that Terra-derived [DEA Hotspots](https://hotspots.dea.ga.gov.au/) are unavailable until further notice.

+This is due to the TERRA MODIS satellite experiencing power problems.
+The satellite continues to collect data but its direct broadcast has stopped.

 ## 2024-05-06: Performance issues with DEA Explorer and STAC API